synthaicode/synthaicode.github.io/index.md

 ---
 title: SynthAICode — Amagi Protocol
-description: A bridge between humans and AIs.
+description: A bridge between a human and AIs.
 Powered by the Amagi Protocol.
 ---

-<!doctype html>
 <html lang="en">
 <head>
   <meta charset="utf-8" />